Ensuring sustainable forest management

 What this means to us

-Every Forestry Commission woodland in England has been assessed against the UK Woodland Assurance Standard (UKWAS) by an independent auditor.
-As a result, our woodlands now carry the Forest Stewardship Council® (FSC®) stamp of approval - This makes us the largest supplier of FSC® certified round timber in the UK.
+Every Forestry England woodland has been assessed against the UK Woodland Assurance Standard (UKWAS) by an independent auditor.
+As a result, our woodlands carry the Forest Stewardship Council® (FSC®) stamp of approval.
+This makes us the largest supplier of FSC® certified round timber in England.
 In recognition of this work, the World Wildlife Fund (WWF) awarded us the prestigious ‘Gift to the Earth’ award.

 What this means to you